indeedeng/imhotep/docs/data-file-requirements.md

 permalink: /docs/data-file-requirements/
 ---

 Create tab-separated data files to upload to your index.
 Each data file must follow requirements for field and header names and for field values.
+If you use gzip to compress your TSV file, you must use the `.tsv.gz` extension.

 ## Filenames